jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Considering the Database Design - we want ... PDF and BibTeX metadata versioning, conflict resolution on sync=merge, etc.md

 ## Weak bonds vs. strong bonds

-Here's where we introduce the concept of *strong bonds* vs. *weak bonds*: *strong bonds* are those where we concern ourselves with action which is *particular to this PDF*, rather than *universal*/*group-oriented*.
+Here's where we introduce the concept of *strong bonds* vs. *weak bonds*: *strong bonds* are those where we concern ourselves with any action which is *particular to this PDF*, rather than *universal*/*group-oriented*.
 Examples of strong bonds from the commit types listed further above:

 - PDF file import
 - deprotect PDF (security change)